- STUDENT BEDROOM IDEA TIPS, NO.1.- INVEST BIG IN YOUR BEDDING FOR YOUR STUDENT ROOM

 Keep the space at least the size of a pizza box so it’s big enough to look after most items; and if it does happen to get filled with pizza, make sure you’ve ordered from Papa Johns – https://studentdiscountsquirrel.co.uk/papa-johns-student-discount/ – who offer year-round student discount on pizzas, drinks and sides!

 Just avoid keeping wrappers or leftover food in your room.
 It’s not just unhygienic, but it quickly will ‘fragrance’ your room in a way you may not want anyone you invite into to experience, especially if you are in a dorm room.

 Bare chair?
 Blanket.
 Boring chest of drawers?
 Throw.
 Bedside table?
 Fabric swatch.

-Fabric on hard surfaces gives a bit of cushioning alongside a pop of colour and a new texture, giving a soft and homely feel to the room.
-You can find cheap swatches and off-cuts in any fabric or furnishing shop but if you don’t fancy splashing the cash, use old hoodies, blankets or bedsheets that you’re not currently sleeping in.
+The fabric on hard surfaces gives a bit of cushioning alongside a pop of colour and new texture, giving a soft and homely feel to the room.
+You can find cheap swatches and off-cuts in any fabric or furnishing shop but if you don’t fancy splashing the cash, use old hoodies, blankets or bed sheets that you’re not currently sleeping in.

 Student rooms in houses and dorm rooms are far from luxury but with some attention to detail you can soon perk yours up to be somewhere you enjoy spending time rather than just a bed for the night.
 Utilise your student discounts at retailers and if somewhere doesn’t advertise one – ask!